benwiz/sasha/README.md

 - Alexa skill: what voice actions are Sasha specific?
 "Come here" for a autonomous vehicle.
   - Do not handle stuff Alexa can do already, like toggle Wemo outlets.

-- Location: Perform action based on current location of requested (or all?) people.
-Use Clojure.
 - Currently, to add a new field to an existing model the following steps must be performed:
   - Update the sylink `models.go` (this is okay)
   - Perform some logic around null values and naming conventions inside `update-dynamodb` (this should not be necessary).